ai4er-cdt/earthquake-predictability/README.md

 ## Overview

 Earthquakes have substantial worldwide effects, and accurate forecasting can greatly assist in emergency responses and preparedness efforts.
-Slow earthquakes, also known as Slow Slip Events (SSEs), exhibit quasi-periodic patterns, making them more predictable and significant for earthquake forecasting research.
+Slow Slip Events (SSEs), exhibit quasi-periodic patterns, making them more predictable and significant for earthquake forecasting research.
 SSEs contribute to the moment budget, play a part in the seismic cycle, and may even trigger regular earthquakes.
 Due to the highly non-linear nature of friction and the potential significance of short and long-term patterns in SSEs, machine learning (ML), especially deep learning, is utilized.

 SSEs are observed in nature, reproduced in laboratories, and simulated using various techniques.
 Previous studies have used ML in slow earthquake research